|

 Invited – Workshop 5: Nanographenes and related 2D-based nanostructure

-Prof. Dr LU Jiong holds Dean’s Chair Professorship, associate professor at Department of Chemistry and Institute for Functional Intelligent Materials at NUS.
+Prof. Dr LU Jiong holds Dean’s Chair Professorship, at Department of Chemistry and Institute for Functional Intelligent Materials at National University of Singapore.
 Dr. Lu received his bachelor’s degree from Fudan University (China) in 2007 and Ph.D. degree from National University of Singapore (NUS) in 2011.
 After that, he worked as a postdoc fellow in Graphene Research Centre at NUS, and then in Department of Physics, UC Berkeley.
+His current research interests include atomic-scale materials design and investigation of atomic-scale quantum nanoscience in future materials, atomic-precision catalysis for sustainable manufacturing.
+Dr Lu is a recipient of JMCA Emerging Investigators 2019, NUS Young Scientist Award (2021), and NUS Young Researcher Award, (2022).
+Singapore Young Scientist Award (2024), NRF Investigatorship.
+He serves as the associate editor for American Chemical Society’s journal, Chemistry of Materials.

 |